Kronecker-structured Sparse Vector Recovery with Application to IRS-MIMO Channel Estimation: Abstract

 \section{Abstract}

-This paper studies the problem of Kronecker-structured sparse vector recovery from an underdetermined linear system with a Kronecker-structured dictionary.
-Such a problem arises in many real-world applications such as the sparse channel estimation of an intelligent reflecting surface-aided multiple-input multiple-output system.
-The prior art only exploits the Kronecker structure in the support of the sparse vector and solves the entire linear system together leading to high computational complexity.
-Instead, we break down the original sparse recovery problem into multiple independent sub-problems and solve them individually.
-We obtain the sparse vector as the Kronecker product of the individual solutions, retaining its structure in both support and nonzero entries.
-Our simulations demonstrate the superior performance of our methods in terms of accuracy and run time compared with the existing works, using synthetic data and the channel estimation application.
-We attribute the low run time to the reduced solution space due to the additional structure and improved accuracy to the denoising effect owing to the decomposition step.
+We study the recovery of a sparse vector with a Kronecker structure from an underdetermined linear system with a Kronecker-structured dictionary.
+This problem arises in several applications, such as the channel estimation of an intelligent reflecting surface-aided wireless system.
+Existing work only exploits the Kronecker structure in support of the sparse vector and solves the entire linear system jointly with high complexity.
+Instead, we decompose the original sparse recovery problem into multiple independent subproblems and solve them individually.
+We obtain the sparse vector as the Kronecker product of individual solutions, retaining its Kronecker structure.
+Besides, the subproblems exhibit reduced effective measurement noise.
+Our simulations demonstrate that our method has superior estimation accuracy and runtime compared to the existing work.
+We attribute the low complexity to the reduced dimensionality of the subproblems and improved accuracy to the denoising effect of the decomposition step.